Japanese Miso Soup

-Then I learned better… Cooking an authentic miso soup is not much more complicated than using the dry packets.
+Then I learned… Cooking an authentic miso soup is not much more complicated than using dry packets.
 Yet the taste is something to experience!
 Rich and savory.

 With only 5 simple ingredients, and 5 minutes time (provided you have a high heat burner), you can make a fresh, robust soup that’s good enough to serve to dinner guests.

 You can even make this dish as a completely vegan miso soup!

 What You Need for 5 Ingredient Miso Soup